 We’re all about safety here at Paramount Freight Systems, a leading truckload carrier with expertise in providing long haul, expedited, dedicated and regional service.
 That’s why we think a focus on brake safety is important to our industry.
-We want the owner operators that we partner with to always put safety first.
+We want the Owner Operators and Lease Purchasers that we partner with to always put safety first.

 During these required stops, you can expect an inspection of the following:

 - Brake system components so that any loose or missing parts can be identified

 - Worn linings